Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw05_factorizing and data management/README.md

 **Drop 0.** This part was easy except for when I tried to filter out mulitple values at once.
 I tried a number of form for sytax and ran into errors on each attempt.
 I eventually just decided to write a line for each separate one even though this is very inefficient.
 Here I alsoran into problems because I realized that although my unused data was removed my unused factor levels were still there.
 I did a bit of hunting though and found a solution.

 **Reorder the levels of `year`, `artist_name` or `title`.**
-I ran into two problem at this step:
+I ran into two problems at this step:
-- I tried to create my summary statistic and then reorder and got this error: : Column `artist_name_factor` can't be modified because it's a grouping variable.
--I also ran into an issue when I tried to fct_reorder on the whole dataset if you don't summarize first.
+First, I tried to create my summary statistic and then reorder and got this error: : Column `artist_name_factor` can't be modified because it's a grouping variable.
+I also ran into an issue when I tried to fct_reorder on the whole dataset if you don't summarize first.
 This seemed to cause issues when there were multiple artists with multiple maximum durations.
 I ended up focusing on a few data points for the plot anyway but this is something to keep in mind.

 **Common Part: Figures** This part was really easy.
 I was surprised that the graph wasn't already ordered with the arrange funciton.